Robustness measures for quantifying nonlocality: Introduction

 In the resource theory of nonlocality, robustness measures are used to investigate the effect of noise on nonlocality.
 According to the type of noise, robustness measures are classified into white-noise \cite{Kaszlikowski2000,Acin2002} and standard \cite{Perez2008,Junge2010} robustness measures that quantify the tolerance to the addition of white and local noise, respectively.
 These robustness measures provide operational meaning, that is, how long the nonlocal correlations withstand realistic noise, such as detector efficiencies \cite{Eberhard1993}.

 In this work, we aim to establish the family of robustness measures in the resource theory of nonlocality and explore their distinctions.
-To this end, we suggest a generalized robustness that quantifies tolerance of the system to the {most general noise allowed under no-signaling conditions \cite{Barrett2005,Almeida2010}}.
+To this end, we suggest a generalized robustness that quantifies tolerance of the system to general noise { allowed under no-signaling conditions, i.e., any noise consistent with the axioms of special relativity} \cite{Barrett2005,Almeida2010}, { and derive its equivalence to the maximum violation ratio of Bell inequalities defined as vectors with non-negative elements}.
 We investigate various types of robustness measures, including white-noise, standard, and generalized robustness measures, to quantify nonlocality from a resource-theoretical point of view.
 Both the standard and the generalized robustness measures adhere to the monotonicity, which is a crucial requirement.
 This property ensures that a quantifier monotonically decreases under any free operation that cannot create a resource from a free object.
 Violation of monotonicity would result in the counter-intuitive behavior of a resource with the quantifier increasing under free operations.
 However, we show that the white-noise robustness does not fulfill the monotonicity.
 We illustrate this with counter-examples, where the white-noise robustness increases under local operations and shared randomness (LOSR) \cite{de_Vicente2014}.
 This behavior occurs due to the dependence of the white-noise model on the number of dimension, as {LOSR} permits an increase in the number of outcomes during post-processing.